Learn something new every day

 Fine art shows often will revolve around a particular type or theme of art.
 For instance, an art show might feature the works of a particular artist.
 Other times the art show may revolve around a type of art, like sculpting, wax figures, or photography.
 Ethnic and ancient pieces of artwork are other types of art that some shows primarily feature.

-I've gone to see some wonderful travelling art shows and I always hear people complaining about the price of admission.
+I've gone to see some wonderful traveling art shows and I always hear people complaining about the price of admission.

 Usually they'll say something like, well this artist is dead so who is getting my money?